ktquez/ktquez.com/README.md

 | lifestyle        | lifestyle        | lifestyle      |
 |                  |                  |                |

-# Locales (lang in frontmatter to posts and categories)
+# Locales (lang in frontmatter to posts, authors and categories)
 | lang  |
 |-------|
 | pt-br |